ForestOfLight/skyoobguide/docs/movement/multi-player.md

 > Credit: sensei

+{: .new }
+> This section has been updated for the 0.19.1 patch!

 This trick lets you warp onto the ground from any height above.
 It even ignores wind walls and clouds.
-Unfortunately, much easier to be tall to perform this glitch.
-Chibi kids’ legs are simply too short to accomplish the first step easily.
+[Legging](../../terms-and-methods/#legging) is not required for this trick but it makes it easier--especially for chibis and other short players.
+In most cases, your friend can just accept your friendship emote to warp to you.

-<div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/x88ir6?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>
+<div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/kc4ubl?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

-1. Get your player to stand on the very edge of the prop so that their center is not over the prop.
+1. Use [legging](../../terms-and-methods/#legging) to get your player's center off the prop.
 2. Tap on your friend and offer to do any emote with them.

 ---